polakowo/yelp-3nf/.ipynb_checkpoints/README-checkpoint.md

 ### U.S. City Demographic Data

 This dataset contains information about the demographics of all US cities and census-designated places with a population greater or equal to 65,000.
 This data comes from the US Census Bureau's 2015 American Community Survey.
 Each JSON object describes the demographics of a particular city and race, and so it can be uniquely identified by the city, state and race fields.
-More information can be find on [the website](https://public.opendatasoft.com/explore/dataset/us-cities-demographics/information/) under the section "Dataset schema".
+More information can be found [here](https://public.opendatasoft.com/explore/dataset/us-cities-demographics/information/) under the section "Dataset schema".

 #### Installation

-- Download the JSON file from https://public.opendatasoft.com/explore/dataset/us-cities-demographics/export/
+- Download the JSON file from [here](https://public.opendatasoft.com/explore/dataset/us-cities-demographics/export/)
 - Upload it to a separate folder (`demo_dataset`) on your S3 bucket.

 ### Historical Hourly Weather Data 2012-2017

 [Historical Hourly Weather Data](https://www.kaggle.com/selfishgene/historical-hourly-weather-data) is a dataset collected by a Kaggle competitor.
 The dataset contains 5 years of hourly measurements data of various weather attributes, such as temperature, humidity, and air pressure.
 This data is available for 27 bigger US cities, 3 cities in Canada, and 6 cities in Israel.
 Each attribute has it's own file and is organized such that the rows are the time axis (timestamps), and the columns are the different cities.
 Additionally, there is a separate file to identify which city belongs to which country.

-####t Installation
+#### Installation

-- Download the whole dataset from https://www.kaggle.com/selfishgene/historical-hourly-weather-data/downloads/historical-hourly-weather-data.zip
+- Download the whole dataset from [here](https://www.kaggle.com/selfishgene/historical-hourly-weather-data/downloads/historical-hourly-weather-data.zip)
 - Unzip and upload `city_attributes.csv`, `temperature.csv`, and `weather_description.csv` files to a separate folder (`weather_dataset`) on your S3 bucket.

 ## Data pipeline